facebook/docusaurus/website/docs/configuration.md

 Keeping a well-maintained `docusaurus.config.js` helps you, your collaborators, and your open source contributors be able to focus on docs while having certain fields easy to customize.

+For reference to each of the configurable fields, you may refer to the API reference of [docusaurus.config.js](/docs/docusaurus.config.js).

 ## What goes into `docusaurus.config.js`?

 You should not have to write your `docusaurus.config.js` from scratch even if you are developing your site.
-All templates should come with a `docusaurus.config.js` at root that includes the necessary fields for the initial site.
+All templates come with a `docusaurus.config.js` at root that includes the necessary data for the initial site.

 However, it can be helpful if you have a high-level understanding of how the configurations are designed and implemented.

-For reference to each of the configurable fields, you may refer to the API reference of [docusaurus.config.js](/docs/docusaurus.config.js).

 The configurations can be categorized into: